frederic-meyrou/aboo/wordpress/wp-content/themes/customizr/readme.txt

 #######################  Changelog ######################
+= 3.1.4 =
+* fixed : (css) featured pages : another responsive thumbnails alignment for max-width: 979px

+= 3.1.3 =
+* fixed : (css) featured pages : responsive thumbnails alignment

+= 3.1.2 =
+* improved : (php) minor file change : the class__.php content has been moved in functions.php

+= 3.1.1 =
+* added : (language) Turkish : thanks to <a href="http://www.ahmethakanergun.com/">Ahmet Hakan Ergün</a>
+* added : (css) customizer : some styling
+* fixed : (css) post thumbnails : minor alignment issues
+* fixed : (php) translations in customizer for dropdown lists

+= 3.1.0 =
+* added : (language) Hungarian : thanks to Ferencz Székely
+* added : (php) Woocommerce : full compatibility
+* added : (php) BBpress : full compatibilty
+* added : (php) Qtranslate : full compatibilty.
+Thanks to <a href="http://websiter.ro" target="_blank">Andrei Gheorghiu</a>
+* added : (js)(php)(css) Retina new option : customizr now supports retina devices.
+Uses Ben Atkin's retina.js script.
+* added : (js)(php)(css) new option : Optional smooth scroll effect on anchor links in the same page
+* added : (php)(css) Menu : new option to select hover/click expansion mode of submenus
+* added : (css) Twitter Bootstrap : Glyphicons are now available
+* added : (php) site title : filter on the html tag
+* added : (php) archives (categories, tags, author, dates) and search results titles can be filtered
+* added : (php) posts : 2 new hooks before and after post titles.
+Used for post metas.
+* added : (php) logo and site title : new filter for link url (allowing to change the link on a per page basis)
+* added : (php) featured pages : filters for page link url and text length
+* added : (php) featured pages : new filter for the button text (allowing to change the title on a per page basis)
+* added : (php) slider : new filters allowing a full control of img, title, text, link, button, color
+* added : (php) slider : new function to easily get slides out of a slider
+* added : (php) Slider : New edit link on each slides
+* added : (php) comments : filter on the boolean controlling display
+* added : (php) comments : direct link from post lists to single post comments section
+* added : (php) comments : new filters allowing more control on the comment bubble
+* added : (php) metaboxes : filter on display priority below WYSIWYG editor
+* added : (php) footer : filters on widgets area : more controls on number of widgets and classes
+* added : (php) sidebars : filters on column width classes
+* added : (php) content : filters on the layout
+* added : (php) page : support for excerpt
+* added : (js)(php) slider : new filter for an easier control of the stop on hover
+* added : (php) Social Networks : possibility to easily add any social networks in option with a custom icon on front end
+* added : (php) Social Networks : filter allowing additional link attributes like rel="publisher" for a specific social network
+* added : (php) Posts/pages headings : new filters to enable/disable icons
+* added : (php) Post lists : edit link in post titles for admin and edit_posts allowed users
+* added : (php)(css) Intra post pagination : better styling with buttons
+* added : (php) sidebars : two sidebar templates are back. needed by some plugins
+* changed : (php) Featured page : name of the text filter is now 'fp_text'
+* improved : (css) Menu : style has been improved
+* improved : (php) slider : controls are not displayed if only on slide.
+* improved : (php) fancybox : checks if isset $post before filtering content
+* improved : (css) widgets : arrow next to widget's list is only displayed for default WP widgets
+* improved : (javascript) fancybox : now sets the image's title or alt as fancybox popin title (instead of page or post title)
+* fixed : (php) blog page layout : when blog was set to a page, the specific page layout was not active anymore
+* fixed : (php) menu : the tc_menu_display filter was missing a parameter
+* fixed : (php) comments : removed the useless permalink for the comments link in pages and posts
+* updated : (lang) pt_BR : Thanks to Roner Marcelo and Rodrigo Stuchi
+* updated : (lang) nl_NL : Thanks to Joris Dutmer
+* updated : (lang) es_ES : Thanks to María
+* updated : (lang) de_DE : Thanks to Martin Bangemann
+* updated : (lang) zh_CN : Thanks to Luckie Joy
+* updated : (lang) ar : Thanks to Ramez Bdiwi
+* updated : (lang) ca_ES : Thanks to Jaume Albaigès
+* updated : (lang) ru_RU : Thanks to <a href="http://bootwalksnews.com/" target="_blank">Evgeny Sudakov</a>
+* removed : (php) Dev Tools : the developer tools have been removed from the theme for perfomances issues.

 = 3.0.15 =
 * added : (language) Catalan : thanks to <a href="https://twitter.com/jaume_albaiges" target="_blank">Jaume Albaig&egrave;s</a>
 * fixed : (js) Slider : ie7/ie8/ie9 hack (had to be re-implemented) : thanks to @barryvdh (https://github.com/twbs/bootstrap/pull/3052)